 Having close family ties is one value that we Filipinos are known for.
 Some said it’s not good because it results in unnecessary extended family structure and expenses.
 But Filipinos believe that families must be together and help each other out.
 So, family and relatives do as much as they can to sustain each other, even monetarily.

 What I value on this is the act of giving back to elders and parents.
-Filipinos are more of taking good care of their elderly instead of leaving them to homecare.
-Filipinos will take care of their siblings’ kids or even send them to school out of love and respect.
+Filipinos are more of taking good care of their elderly instead of leaving them to home care.
+Likewise, Filipinos will take care of their siblings’ kids or send them to school out of love and respect.
 After all, this is why we have a family – to take good care of one another.

 Another effect of having close family ties is that it can provide stress relief.
-Family ties boost self-esteem and lessening anxiety.
-The strong bond can act as defending protection and provides a sense of belongingness.
+Family ties boost self-esteem and lessen anxiety.
+The strong bond can act as defending protection and provide a sense of belongingness.

 There you have it, Lounger!
-I hope you have learned about Filipinos and our values.
+I hope you have learned about Filipinos and our culture.
 I also hoped that you enjoyed reading as much as I enjoyed listing them down.
-Here are some blogs you can read about places in the Philippines that you might want to visit one of these days:
+So, here are some blogs you can read about places in the Philippines that you might want to visit one of these days:

 - Villa Angela Heritage House Review